logo

 This is my home

-With these lines of the poem opening Borderlands, Anzaldúa situates the border on her own body, indicating the relationship between self and land, foreshadowing the ways Borderlands is not just a sociocultural critique of the borderland as a geographic, cultural, and psychic space, but a memoir of Anzaldúa’s personal experiences of mestiza life, intersecting identities, and writing.
+With these lines of the poem opening Borderlands, Anzaldúa situates the border on her own body.
+This indicates the relationship between self and land, foreshadowing the ways Borderlands is not just a sociocultural critique of the borderland as a geographic, cultural, and psychic space but a memoir of Anzaldúa’s personal experiences of mestiza life (particularly Contradiction as Mestiza Consciousness), intersecting identities, and writing.

 Quotation Mark Icon

-Anzaldúa’s vivid image of the borderland as an open wound where Mexico bleeds against the grate of the United States provides a visceral image of the setting of Borderlands.
-This image alludes to the material realities of border culture and the physical harm done to Mexicans who attempt to cross the border.
-In describing a “third country,” Anzaldúa denies the binary of first and third worlds, imagining another space borne from their intersection.
+Anzaldúa’s image of the borderland as an open wound where Mexico is rubbed raw against the United States provides a visceral image of the setting of Borderlands.
+This image alludes to the material realities of border culture and the physical harm done to Mexican people who attempt to cross the border.
+In describing a “third country,” Anzaldúa denies the binary opposition of the so-called first and third worlds, imagining another space borne from their intersection.

 Quotation Mark Icon